hanwenzhang123/fullstack-note/04-note/README.md

 - Those "tokens" are just long strings which are constructed by an algorithm that encodes data into a string (with the help of a private key, only known by the server).
 - You can store tokens in localStorage and sessionStorage.

+#### SQL Injection
+- a type of attack where malicious user can inject (insert) SQL commands into existing SQL statement via their input to a web form or other method to send data to database

+#### Prevent SQL Injection Attacks
+- input validation on your front end that does not allow sequel to be to be typed in.
+- sanitize data by limiting special characters
+- use stored procedures in the database
+- actively manage patches and updates
+- web application firewall, raise virtual or physical firewalls

+#### Cross Site Scripting (XXS)
+- when you're trying to get act like another website, send in javascript it harms to the clients computer.
+- injection attack where malicious scripts can be inserted into trusted websites.
+- The attacker is able to use a web application to send the malicious code to another web visitor.

+#### Prevent XXS Attacks
+- Filter user input, do not let user put in script or sql
+- Do not using innerHTML for user information (session id), instead, using innerText

+#### Remote System Execution
+- The ability of an attacker to remotely run operating system commands on a web server.
+- They can ask the web server to do anything that the OS can do via the command line.
+- PHP has two functions to help us prevent remote system execution attempts: escapeshellcmd(), escapeshellarg()

+#### session hijacking
+- your session becomes their session
+- session needs to expires
+- solution: encryption, JWT (encrypted)

+#### captchas
+- ways to make sure if a user is an actual human

 #### Cross-domain Issue
 - A security restriction that prevents requests being made from one origin to another, like different protocol, domain, sub-domain, port.
 - It is possible to make cross-origin requests either using JSONP (if you trust the server!) or using a CORS request (Cross-Origin Resource Sharing) which both client and server must agree to.